 The Bar & Restaurant

 With the all inclusive aspect paired with the poor weather, a lot of time was spent in both the bar and restaurant.
 The food was delicious and varied every day, which isn’t something you always find with all inclusive resorts.
 A real high point for us was the staff.
 They were so attentive and just lovely, genuine people.
-You’d barely be sat down ten seconds before a waiter/waitress would be at your side ready to take your order.
-A couple of waiters in particular even grew to knew our typical order towards the end of the week.
 There was also a lovely restaurant down by the olive groves, however as that wasn’t included in the all inclusive package, we didn’t eat there during our stay.

 Although slightly rocky, it was a gorgeous little cove which welcomed in the crystal clear Ionian sea.
 We didn’t spend any time on the beach as I’m more of a pool girl, but I saw a lot of people taking advantage of the warm waters with their little ones.
 Also, if you walked a little further up towards the slides, there were stone steps leading directly into the ocean where you could paddle in the shallows.

 Whilst I didn’t go on the slides myself, Darryl did on a couple of occasions and had a whale of a time, despite then breaking a toe on the step in the pool during water polo.
 Oops.
-These are a really great feature for the kids, and big kids like Darryl, of course.
+These are a really great feature for the kids, and big kids like Darryl.

 There is also a spa, however unfortunately we didn’t get to use the facilities as we were too busy either soaking up the sunshine or watching the terrifying storms from the warmth of the bar area, but what we saw of it looked inviting.

 In terms of entertainment I believe there was a fair amount on for the children daily, with various events taking place in the evenings for both children and adults.
-One evening we watched two musicians play beside the pools while an impressive lightning storm took place out at sea, and then the night before we went home we sat and listened to two of the entertainment team sing on the beach, which was made even more enjoyable due to the drunk dancing that was going on courtesy of the other guests.
+One evening we watched two musicians play beside the pools while an impressive lightning storm took place out at sea, and then the night before we went home we sat and listened to two of the entertainment team sing on the beach.

-Oh, and if you’re a cat lover like myself, this resort is for you.
+The grounds are beautiful, and if you’re a cat lover like myself, this resort is for you.
 There are three adorable cats that mill around the hotel, snuggling up in the sofas during the storms, lazing about on the sunbeds along with the cat-friendly guests and chasing butterflies in the bushes.
-Unfortunately while we were there, there was one staff related issue with regard to the cats, however this was handled brilliantly by the manager.
-Seeing a hotel so passionate about animals is incredible.